Integrative Counselling &

 I see the symptoms or issues people bring as part of a wider picture, and I work with you as a whole person, not just the problem you bring.

 In our work together, we can begin to gently make sense of these experiences.
-I aim offer a welcoming, warm, non- judgmental space, in which we can explore anything you bring at your pace and find ways of being that feel more manageable and supportive.
+I aim to offer a warm, welcoming, and non-judgmental space where you can explore whatever you bring, at your own pace, and begin to find ways of coping and relating that feel more manageable and supportive.

 Each person’s sense of self is unique, shaped by their experiences, relationships, and environment.